michaelewens/Intangible-capital-stocks/README.md

 ## Updates

-New releases are posted here each quarter after Compustat updates.
+The stocks are annual.
+New releases are posted a few times a year as fiscal years close in Compustat.
 To be notified, use GitHub's **Watch → Custom → Releases** on this repository.

 ## Citation